 ‘’Your amygdala acts as your brain’s threat radar and alarm.
-It was a very useful thing to have when our ancestors hunted for food – or were hunted for food.
-When the amygdala sounds the alarm, your body responds with an almost instantaneous sequence of hormonal and physiological changes preparing you to fight or flee….
+It was a very useful thing to have when our ancestors hunted for food.
+Or were hunted for food.
+When the amygdala sounds the alarm, your body’s motivation is to responds with an almost instantaneous sequence of hormonal and physiological changes preparing you to fight or flee….

-When this happens, your amygdala hijacks your brain, and most of your physical and mental resources get allocated to making sure you survive.
+When this happens, your amygdala hijacks your brain.
+Most of your physical and mental resources get allocated to making sure you survive.
 Your thinking, rational brain shuts down.
 Even though you no longer run into hungry tigers on a regular basis, your amygdala activates today when you run into an angry partner, unhappy boss, or rude driver…

 Studies reveal that emotional arousal during an event influences the strength of the memory for that event.
 The greater the emotional meaning you give something, the better your retention of that event turns out to be.
 Unfortunately, we usually have the most emotional responses to negative or fearful happenings.